Fifth normal form: Example

 The table's predicate is: products of the type designated by product type, made by the brand designated by brand, are available from the traveling salesman designated by traveling salesman.

 The primary key is the composite of all three columns.
 Also note that the table is in 4NF, since there are no multivalued dependencies (2-part join dependencies) in the table: no column (which by itself is not a candidate key or a superkey) is a determinant for the other two columns.

-In the absence of any rules restricting the valid possible combinations of traveling salesman, brand, and product type, the three-attribute table above is necessary in order to model the situation correctly.
+In the absence of any rules restricting the valid possible combinations of traveling salespeople, brand, and product type, the three-attribute table above is necessary in order to model the situation correctly.

-Suppose, however, that the following rule applies: A traveling salesman has certain brands and certain product types in their repertoire.
-If brand B1 and brand B2 are in their repertoire, and product type P is in their repertoire, then (assuming brand B1 and brand B2 both make product type P), the traveling salesman must offer products of product type P those made by brand B1 and those made by brand B2.
+Suppose, however, that the following rule applies: A traveling salesperson has certain brands and certain product types in their repertoire.
+If brand B1 and brand B2 are in their repertoire, and product type P is in their repertoire, then (assuming brand B1 and brand B2 both make product type P), the traveling salesperson must offer product type P from both brands; that is, the salesperson cannot sell only B1's product P or only B2's product P.

 In that case, it is possible to split the table into three:

 In this case, it's impossible for Louis Ferguson to refuse to offer vacuum cleaners made by Acme (assuming Acme makes vacuum cleaners) if he sells anything else made by Acme (lava lamp) and he also sells vacuum cleaners made by any other brand (Robusto).